buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You touch a dead humanoid or a piece of a dead humanoid.
 Provided that the creature has been dead no longer than 10 days, the spell forms a new adult body for it and then calls the soul to enter that body.
 If the target' \*\*s soul isn' \*\*t free or willing to do so, the spell fails.

 The magic fashions a new body, which likely causes a change in the creature' \*\*s race.
-The Narrator rolls a d10 and consults the following table to determine what form the creature takes when restored to life, or the Narrator may choose the form.
+The Game Master rolls a d10 and consults the following table to determine what form the creature takes when restored to life, or the Game Master may choose the form.